 As a matter of fact, startups are also targeted by spoofers.
 Nevertheless, there is a key point in this story that we should pay attention to.

 According to statistical data, 305 million startups are created annually.
 Most of them are actively looking for investments, and they are small teams with no legal or financial support.
+However, it is mandatory to know for real investors the history and financial stability of the company, which is why recommend investing in start-ups with reputable investment platforms.
 So, for the cases I have mentioned above, it is more likely they can be easily attacked by fraudsters.
 Thus, startups must be careful when dealing with “tempting offers”.

 Tips for Startups To Prevent Spoofing Attacks